Andre-ADPC/Andre-ADPC/README.md

 #### 👯 I’m looking to collaborate on ...

 - Business Development Projects with a global reach potential.
-- I'm a founder/partner/consultant of a few small tech-related companies, and a few standard bolts-n-nuts businesses.
+- I'm a founder/partner/consultant of a few small tech-related companies and a few standard bolts-n-nuts businesses.

 #### 🤔 I’m looking for help with ...